a-ads/blog/content/blog/effortlessly-withdraw-bitcoin-from-a-ads-using-lightning-network.md

 * **Low cost of transactions**

-The average cost of a Lightning Network transaction is around one satoshi, which is approximately 0.006 rubles.
+The average cost of a Lightning Network transaction is around one satoshi.

 * **High anonymity of transactions**